JedMoutahir/ProjetAppliWeb/README.md

 ## Functionalities
 - User identification
 - Post images
-- Add filters and serch bar
+- Add filters and search bar
 - Automated labalelisation of the post through machine learning model
 - Like posts
-- Reinforcement Learning with human feedback
+- Reinforcement Learning with human's feedbacks
-- Under a post is a feed with similar subject
+- Under a post there will be a feed with similar theme
 - Comment section
 -